teojunda/tp/docs/UserGuide.md

 **Q**: How do I see the attendance or notes of a specific student?<br>
 **A**: You have to use the [`view`](#viewing-a-person-view) command to view the detailed information containing the notes and attendance of the person.
-For example, if you want to view the attendance of the 1st person in the displayed person list, use the `view 1` command to view their detailed information.
+For example, if you want to view the attendance of the first person in the displayed person list, use the `view 1` command to view their detailed information.

 **Q**: How do I see the overall attendance for a specific class?<br>
 **A**: You have to use the [`ls`](#listing-persons-ls) command to list all the persons for a specific class.